Which place is cheaper, Minneapolis or Asheville?

 Dining out at restaurants in both Asheville and Minneapolis can be an enjoyable experience.

-Minneapolis is becoming an appealing option for foodies.
+Minneapolis has a number of nationally recognized food spots and restaurants.
 Dishes in the Midwest are known for being hearty comfort foods, and the food in Minneapolis is no exception.
 You'll find cheese-stuffed burgers that are known as Juicy Lucys, Tator Tot casseroles, and deep-fried cheese curds.
 For international food, there's a variety of Scandinavian options around town.

 Party-goers will find similar levels of energy in Asheville and Minneapolis.